 A move to north London could not slow Čech down either, he recorded another 40 clean sheets for Arsenal as he became the only goalkeeper to surpass the 200 mark in the Premier League, winning four Premier League Golden Glove awards in the process (a record he jointly holds with Joe Hart).
 It meant across the 443 Premier League appearances the Czech international would make he would keep a clean sheet in 45.6% of them, a record only topped by one other player in the top ten.

 And that has not been the end of Čech’s career in nets.
 He has occasionally played for Chelsea’s development squad following his retirement, notably in the game where Danny Drinkwater slightly lost his head and caused a melee.
-Thankfully for Čech, he is now used to the occasional fight breaking out during play as he is also a netminder for the Guildford Phoenix in the fourth tier of British Ice Hockey, playing a key role in the team securing regular season success this campaign with Čech in net for 12 matches, recording a 93.4% save percentage, somewhat more than the 75.4% from his Premier League career.
+Thankfully for Čech, he is now used to the occasional fight breaking out during play as he is also a netminder for the Chelmsford Chieftains in the third tier of British Ice Hockey, moving up from playing a key role for the Guildford Phoenix in the division below, where he secured more regular season success with Čech in net for 12 matches last season, recording a 93.4% save percentage, somewhat more than the 75.4% from his Premier League career.

 Perhaps it is not too much of a surprise that David James sits second on this list considering he holds the record for the most appearances made by a goalkeeper in Premier League history at 572.
 But while Cech enjoyed an impressive hit rate for converting appearances into clean sheets, it is a little different for the former Liverpool, Aston Villa, West Ham United, Manchester City and Portsmouth glovesman with those 162 clean sheets coming in 29.5% of his Premier League appearances.
 Unfortunately, this also means James holds the record for conceding the most goals in the competition, picking the ball out of the back of net on 665 occasions.